Victoria’s Secret Model Maya Stepper Sizzles In New Swimsuit On Instagram

 When it comes to her Instagram followers, Maya still has a long way to go in order to catch up with some of her fellow models.
 Nonetheless, she is gradually getting noticed and she posts regularly because she understand the importance of Instagram for every model out there.

-In fact, in an interview with C-Heads Magazine, Maya said that Instagram is an inspiring and a powerful tool if one uses it right.
+In fact, in an interview with C-Heads Magazine, Maya said that Instagram is an inspiring and powerful tool if one uses it right.

-“I see myself working on my own personal projects more, but honestly, I am living [a] very focused ]life at] present, [both] physically and mentally, and now and that feels very good.”
+“I see myself working on my own personal projects more but honestly I am living very focused on the present physically and mentally living here and now and that feels very good.”